roberthuskins/pokepastebin/README.md

 #excuse my 1AM team
 ```
 ### IMPORTANT:
 I made this for personal use, and proof that I could make python objects.
-Pastebin reccomends you use their [scraping API](https://pastebin.com/api_scraping_faq), as they might block your IP if they detect suspicious activity.
+Pastebin recommends you use their [scraping API](https://pastebin.com/api_scraping_faq), as they might block your IP if they detect suspicious activity.
 I'm not responsible for anything that happens while you use this code.

 All Pokemon are trademarks of The Pokémon Company.